pithymaxim/teaching/Rscraps/binscatter/readme.md

 # Using ggplot() commands #

-Another way to do this is with the following code:
+Another way to do this is with the following code.
+Here I show how you can easily split by the variable `female`.
 ```R
 library(ggplot2)
 library(wooldridge)